We’re in leading publications

 The GNU can drive new growth and value through transformative employee ownership

-For many multinational companies, investing in South Africa can challenge even the most experienced international teams in novel ways.
-Specifically, a multinational that has identified a South African company to acquire, and that is in the process of evaluating or implementing the transaction, should carefully consider both BEE ownership implications and the public interest factors.
+Investing in South Africa as a Multinational For many multinational companies, investing in South Africa can challenge even the most experienced international teams in novel ways.
+Specifically, a multinational that has identified a South African company to acquire,...

 BEE Ownership for Multinationals – An Introduction

-ESOP – Achieving BEE Ownership Through Employee Ownership
+ESOP – Achieving BEE Ownership Through Employee Share Ownership Plans

-Employee Share Ownership Plans (ESOPs) involve providing targeted employees with an ownership stake in their employing company.
-Employee ownership can better align employee and shareholder interests, and from a BEE perspective enables BEE ownership recognition.
-Companies considering ESOP implementation need to be clear on their objectives.
+BEE-compliant ESOP Solutions Employee Share Ownership Plans (ESOPs) involve providing targeted employees with an ownership stake in their employing company.
+Employee ownership can better align employee and shareholder interests, and from a BEE perspective enables BEE...

 Why Employee Ownership must be considered as part of your BEE strategy

-ESOPs (Employee Share Ownership Plans) involve enabling employees to share in ownership of the company they work in.
-Employee ownership is gaining momentum in South Africa as more companies recognise the benefits it offers.
-These include improved business performance, better employee relations, socio-economic benefits, and positive BEE outcomes, among others.
-These are particularly relevant in context of South Africa….
+ESOPs for Effective BEE Strategy Compliance ESOPs (Employee Share Ownership Plans) involve enabling employees to share in ownership of the company they work in.
+Employee ownership is gaining momentum in South Africa as more companies recognise the benefits it offers....

 ESOPs and the Competition Commission’s Public Interest Considerations